 These traditions had become a great burden to the Jews.
-Among these traditions were the ordinances of hand-washing before and after meals and of taking a bath after coming from the market place because of the contact with Gentiles.
+Among these traditions were the ordinances of handwashing before and after meals and of taking a bath after coming from the marketplace because of the contact with Gentiles.

-Jesus paid no attention to these traditions and taught that what proceeded from the heart defiled a man (Matthew 15:18).
-He taught that our righteousness had to exceed the righteousness of the scribes and Pharisees; (Matthew 5:20).
+Jesus paid no attention to these traditions and taught that what proceeded from the heart defiled a man.
+(See Matthew 15:18.)
+He taught that our righteousness has to exceed the righteousness of the scribes and Pharisees.
+(See Matthew 5:20.)